 Soak up some local flavour at Amsterdam's flower markets

 The Dutch have a clear affinity for plants and flowers, as evidenced by the many markets in Amsterdam bursting with flowers in the spring.
 The floating flower market on Singel, Bloemenmarkt, is one of Amsterdam’s main attractions for tourists and residents alike, boasting bulbs for tulips and other flowers in stalls floating on the canal.
-But the Bloemenmarkt isn’t the only market in town for flowers: you will find flowers in almost every market in Amsterdam, especially in the spring.
+Be a bit cautious before making a purchase though as some shops sell bulbs that don’t match the advertised picture or simply won’t blossom.
+Look for buds that are big and firm, not soft or mushy.
+The Bloemenmarkt isn’t the only market in town for flowers: you will find flowers in almost every market in Amsterdam, especially in the spring.

 Create your own bouquet at a picking garden